anatman-org/prime/README.txt

 w20/19
 "watching that which grows"

-  these evidences are needed in order to give a complete pic- ture
+  these evidences are needed in order to give a complete picture

-  of
-  Asia

-  Out
-  in
-  the
-  suburbs
-  by
-  the
-  university,

-  it
-  is
-  Santa Barbara
-  or Sacramento-
-    [...] like

   i saw the other side

-  there were many screwy Catholic statues ex- hibited in public

-  but sometimes under glass

-  so that the Catholic saints come a little closer to Ganesha and Hindu [all that] camp after all

-  Suddenly!
   there is a point

-  religion becomes laughable

-  then i decide
-  that i am nevertheless religious?

   look
   forward